Direct Access for Answers to Conjunctive Queries with Aggregation: Incorporating Annotation and Aggregation in the Answers

+Can we generalize \Cref{cor:aggregate-tractable} beyond the stated aggregate functions?
+The most notable missing aggregate function is $\aggcountd$ (count-distinct).
+Next, we show that we \e{cannot} have similar tractability for count-distinct, and we illustrate it with a specific query (\Cref{lem:hsc}).
+After that, we show how precisely \Cref{cor:aggregate-tractable} changes for count-distinct, and particularly which \ACQs move from the tractable to the intractable side (\Cref{thm:countd-dichotomy}).
+We later explain that the tractable cases of \Cref{cor:aggregate-order-tractable} are fully restored if we assume that the domain size is logarithmic in that of the input (\Cref{rem:countd-small-domain}).

-Can we generalize \cref{cor:aggregate-tractable} beyond the stated aggregate functions?
-The most notable missing aggregate function is $\aggcountd$ (count distinct).
-Next, we show that we \e{cannot} have similar tractability for count distinct, even in the case of a very simple query, under the \emph{small-universe Hitting Set Conjecture (\HSC)}~\cite{vassilevska2015hardness}.
-In \HSC, we are given two sets $\U$ and $\V$ of size $N$, each containing sets over the universe $\{ 1, 2, \ldots, d \}$, and the goal is to determine whether $\U$ contains a set that shares an element with (hits) every set in $\V$. \HSC states that the problem takes $N^{2-o(1)}$ time for every function $d=\omega(log(N))$.
+The negative results in this section require the \emph{small-universe Hitting Set Conjecture (\HSC)}~\cite{vassilevska2015hardness}.
+In \HSC, we are given two sets $\U$ and $\V$ of size $N$, each containing sets over the universe $\{ 1, 2, \ldots, d \}$, and the goal is to determine whether $\U$ contains a set that hits (i.e., shares an element with) every set in $\V$. \HSC states that the problem takes $N^{2-o(1)}$ time for every function $d=\omega(log(N))$.
 (In fact, it is conjectured that even a randomized algorithm for this problem needs $N^{2-o(1)}$ time in expectation~\cite{vassilevska2015hardness}.)